rancher/terraform-aws-access/README.md

 ## AWS Access

 The first step to using the AWS modules is having an AWS account, [here](https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-creating.html) is a document describing this process.
 You will need an API access key id and API secret key, you can get the API keys [following this tutorial](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey).
 The Terraform AWS provider uses the AWS Go SDK, which allows the use of either environment variables or config files for authentication. https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-settings

 You do not need the AWS cli to generate the files, just place them in the proper place and Terraform will find and read them.
-We use environment variables to configure the AWS provider and load them by sourcing an RC file.
+In development, we use environment variables to configure the AWS provider and load them by sourcing an RC file.
+In CI we use OIDC connection to AWS to authenticate.

 ```
 export AWS_ACCESS_KEY_ID='ABC123'